NZK95/grubmod/README.md

 - Error tracking via logging.

 ## Known Issues
+> [!CAUTION]
-- As far as known, it doesn’t work on AMD systems.
+> - Does not work on AMD systems
-- Some parameters don’t have all possible values.
+> - Some parameters don't have all possible values
-- Some parameters names are invalid.
+> - Some parameter names are invalid

 ## Requirements
 - Windows x64